Triangulated categories of mixed motives: Abstract

 \section{Abstract}

-We construct triangulated categories of mixed motives over a noetherian scheme of finite Krull dimension, extending Voevodsky's definition of motives over a field.
-We prove that motives with rational coefficients satisfy the formalism of the six operations of Grothendieck.
-This is achieved by studying descent properties of motives, as well as by comparing different presentations of these categories, following insights and constructions of Beilinson, Morel and Voevodsky.
-Finally, we associate to any mixed Weil cohomology a system of categories of coefficients and well behaved realization functors.
+{This book discusses the construction of triangulated categories of mixed motives over a noetherian scheme of finite dimension, extending Voevodsky's definition of motives over a field.
+In particular, it is shown that motives with rational coefficients satisfy the formalism of the six operations of Grothendieck.
+This is achieved by studying descent properties of motives, as well as by comparing different presentations of these categories, following and extending insights and constructions of Deligne, Beilinson, Bloch, Thomason, Gabber, Levine, Morel, Voevodsky, Ayoub, Spitzweck, R\"ondigs, \O stv\ae r and others.
+In particular, the relation of motives with $K$-theory is addressed in full, and we prove the absolute purity theorem with rational coefficients, using Quillen's localization theorem in algebraic $K$-theory together with a variation on the Grothendieck-Riemann-Roch theorem.
+Using resolution of singularities via alterations of de~Jong-Gabber, this leads to a version of Grothendieck-Verdier duality for constructible motivic sheaves with rational coefficients over rather general base schemes.
+We also study versions with integral coefficients, constructed via sheaves with transfers, for which we obtain partial results.
+Finally, we associate to any mixed Weil cohomology a system of categories of coefficients and well behaved realization functors, establishing a correspondence between mixed Weil cohomologies and suitable systems of coefficients.
+The results of this book have already served as ground reference in many subsequent works on motivic sheaves and their realizations, and pointers to the most recent developments of the theory are given in the introduction.}